Women Friendly Recruiters

 Women's Workplace Champion

-employees’ confidence and help them to reach their full potential.
+Appointing a women’s workplace champion or developing a women’s network offers gender focused advice and support for employees, and can increase female employees’ confidence and help them to reach their full potential.
 These schemes also demonstrate commitment as an inclusive employer.

-The Workplace Champion should have the confidence and be in a position to
+The Workplace Champion should have the confidence and be in a position to effectively challenge their own employers’ internal functions to become women friendly recruiters and to take forward proposals from colleagues with the same confidence.

 Career History

-Encouraging candidates to recognise and demonstrate the positive aspects of gaps in career histories and non-work experiences on their application forms can attract a
+Encouraging candidates to recognise and demonstrate the positive aspects of gaps in career histories and non-work experiences on their application forms can attract a wider range of applicants who have the skills you need and promotes a healthy work/life balance.

-Have better return to work inductions after long period of absence due to maternity,
+Have better return to work inductions after long period of absence due to maternity, paternity, caring breaks, sabbaticals or career breaks.

 Personal Experiences

-or application forms.
-Recognising these skills as transferable and relevant can
+Explicitly encourage non-working/soft-skills experiences to be included on CV’s or application forms.
+Recognising these skills as transferable and relevant can attract talent.

 Recruiting managers to concentrate on potential and to be more open-minded about these skills and how they were developed and to include a statement that these will be considered in recruitment processes.
+How about giving examples of how people can match their skills and experience required?

-Maternity, dependents, carers leave policies and policies that recognise menopause and other women’s issues.
+Encourage women to join and stay with your organisation by adopting robust maternity, dependents, carers leave policies and policies that recognise menopause and other women’s issues.
 Promote these on websites and provide them in advance and have a zero-tolerance gender discrimination policy during the application process.

-How about being inclusive and having a paternity policy, or even a policy for
+How about being inclusive and having a paternity policy, or even a policy for safer travel at night?

 Job Share